 They are located in the Student Engagement Center room SEC 118.

 - How can I correct my FAFSA application online?
 Correcting your FAFSA application can be done by visiting the FAFSA homepage.
 From there you will be able to log in and make corrections or for further assistance you may come in person to the Welcome Center where one of the wonderful student ambassadors can help you.

 - How do I Purchase A Parking Permit?
 Spring and Fall parking permits are $50 (see the permit's notice for validation time period information), while Summer Session permits are $25 (see the permit's notice for validation time period information).
 Parking permits may be purchased on-line or they are available for purchase in-person outside the Welcome Center

-- For ESL Placement Test, how long does it take to complete the test?
+- For ESL Placement Process, how long does it take to complete?